 Misting disinfection simply refers to the application of disinfectant products via the distribution of small particles in the air, as opposed to wiping down surfaces after targeting them with a spray bottle.
 This mist can be wet (also referred to as fogging disinfection or sterilization) or dry.
 A wet mist can leave moisture on surfaces, while a dry mist will not.
 Misting disinfectants can be applied manually or automatically via a misting or fogging device that’s on a timer.

-Electrostatic disinfection is similar to dry and wet misting in that it involves the distribution of disinfectants to cover various surfaces in a given space.
+Electrostatic disinfection is similar to dry and wet misting.
+It involves the distribution of disinfectants in a disinfecting spray, which covers surfaces, even if they're small and hard to reach.
 However, these particles are charged via an electrode, which allows them to strongly cling to nearby surfaces of the opposite charge.
 This attractive force allows for a more powerful and targeted approach to cleaning and disinfecting, enveloping objects from all sides.

-The Budd Group has developed CDC-compliant coronavirus disinfection servicesto help our clients gain peace of mind, protect their people from infectious disease, and comply with all relevant mandates.
+The Budd Group has developed CDC-compliant coronavirus disinfection services to help our clients gain peace of mind, protect their people from infectious disease, and comply with all relevant mandates.
 In addition to remediation and deep disinfection, we offer misting and electrostatic spray disinfection.
 These services will ensure that all of your facility’s surfaces are properly disinfected, even those that are difficult to access otherwise.
-Don’t waste precious time sifting through several disinfection companiesto get your facility up to speed during these challenging times.
+Don’t waste precious time sifting through several disinfection companies to get your facility up to speed during these challenging times.
 The Budd Group is ready to help.
 To learn more about our services, our people, and our mission, give us a call today at 800-221-8158.
-And for more information regarding COVID-19 and recommendations for environmental cleaning and disinfection from the CDC, click here.